 2. Why go sulfate-free?

 People with very sensitive skin might have negative reactions to sulfates.
 It can cause skin irritation and itching for some people.
 Those with dyed hair also use low-sulfate or the best sulfate free shampoo for color treated hair to help retain their color.
-One of the best sulfate free shampoo and conditioner products out there is the Nexxus New York Salon Care Assure Rebalancing Shampoo and Nexxus New York Salon Care Color Assure Rebalancing Conditioner.
+One of the best sulfate free shampoo and conditioner products out there is the Nexxus Color Assure Rebalancing Shampoo and Nexxus Color Assure Rebalancing Conditioner.
 This duo works well to clean and nourish your hair while also protecting your color from fading.

 3. What’s the buzz on low-sulfate products?

 If you have sensitive skin but don’t know about specific allergies to sulfates, try a low-sulfate option.
 Products with a low amount of sulfate will still give you a good lather and clean without stripping your hair and scalp.
 Suave Professionals Keratin Infusion Smoothing Shampoo and Suave Professionals Keratin Infusion Smoothing Conditioner are low-sulfate options that help give you sleek, frizz-free hair.

 If you’re thinking about getting a keratin treatment, you might want to consider trying a sulfate-free shampoo.
 Since the keratin treatment washes out, the gentler you wash your hair, the longer the effects will last.
 Using an SLS-free shampoo can be less stripping and may help hold onto your keratin treatment for much longer.
 However, according to Leon-van Gorkom, “Other straightening treatments, like the Japanese rebonding treatment, don’t necessarily require the use of a sulfate free shampoo.”